Online Safety – Think: Path to protection

 Meeting your needs

-The continued adoption of technology in more and more parts of our lives, coupled with the reducing age at which children are exposed to internet connected devices means that the risk of online harm occurring continues to rise.
+The continued adoption of technology in more and more parts of our lives, coupled with the increasingly younger age at which children are exposed to internet-connected devices means that the risk of online harm occurring continues to rise.
 This online course has been developed by the Marie Collins Foundation, a registered charity working directly with children, young people and families to enable their recovery following sexual abuse involving technology.
-This course is designed to raise awareness and knowledge of online harm as well as information about to what to do next.
+This course is designed to raise awareness and knowledge of online harm as well as information about what to do next.

 What does the course cover?

-By the end of this module, users should be able to do the following:
+By the end of this module, users should be able to:

 All those who complete the course get a certificate of completion.